 Hatha Flow - Hatha Flow links the postures practiced in a classical Hatha Yoga practice into a series of movements that “flow” as a connected sequence.
 Hatha Flow involves moving from one posture to another sometimes with a period of staying in a posture longer which requires more focus and attention to detail.
 Breathing techniques are taught to be used in a way that supports the poses and the movements between the poses.
 At the teacher’s discretion, sometimes there is more of a focus on correct alignment within each pose.
 Develop strength, stamina, better balance and concentration.
 Each class ends with a period of relaxation.
 All level class.

-Hour of Power – A faster paced, strong flow that encourages students to deepen their practice.
+Hour of Power - A variant of classical Ahstanga Yoga, this class is a faster paced, strong flow that encourages students to deepen their practice.
 This powerful, often sweat-producing practice, cultivates cleansing heat in the body, builds physical and mental strength, stamina, and focus that leads to release and peace.
 Students will be encouraged to pay attention to breath, core strength, alignment, and concentration.
 This flow practice, one which moves rhythmically from one posture to the next, is usually performed in a warm room.
 Students begin with a short, loosening warm-up and build to a moderately-paced sun salutation flow.
 Standing practice includes varied warrior series and balancing postures.
 Often inversions and arm balancing poses are incorporated as well.
 Students close their practice with back-bending, hip opening and/or abdominal work, and then enjoy the benefits of their hard work in savasana.
 This is a class for any student looking for a challenging and energizing yoga experience.
 All students work to their own maximum potential but will also be offered (posture) modifications if needed.
 It is a detoxifying, healing and energizing practice, cultivating concentration, confidence, and endurance ~ meditation in motion.
 Not Suitable for Beginners

 Mid Day Meditation Class - This mid day, 45-minute meditation will break up your day by calming, centering, and de-stressing the body and mind.
 Many bolstering options (blocks, blankets, chairs, bolsters, etc.) will be available for your optimum comfort.
 Follow the offered meditation or come with your own meditation style in mind.
 Each class will feature one or two types of meditation styles, some of which will be guided, along with several opportunities for light movement.
 Whether you have an advanced meditation practice or are a complete beginner, all are welcome!

-Release the Week Yoga – this class will help you let go of all the stress and tension of the week and leave feeling rejuvenated, relaxed, centered and available to move forward into a joyful weekend.
-Dawn will lead the class through a series of postures designed to relax muscles, loosen kinks and knots that often build during the work week, and breathing exercises to calm the nervous system and alleviate anxiety.
+Release the Week Yoga - this class will help you let go of all the stress and tension of the week and leave feeling rejuvenated, relaxed, centered and available to move forward into a joyful weekend.
+Enjoy a series of postures designed to relax muscles, loosen kinks and knots that often build during the work week, and breathing exercises to calm the nervous system and alleviate anxiety.
 This is an all level class with modifications given as needed.
 Class will end in a restorative savasana, often with hands on assists and gentle neck and shoulder massage with essential oils or lotion (hands on and oils/lotion is optional).
 Get ready to let that stress go and release the week in this fun and relaxing class.

 Restorative Yoga - In restorative yoga, props (blankets, bolsters, blocks and straps) are used to support the body so that you can hold poses for longer, allowing you to open your body through passive stretching.
 The postures are usually adapted from supine or seated yoga poses with the addition of blocks, bolsters and folded blankets to eliminate unnecessary straining.
 Restorative Yoga gives the body a chance to develop its ability to heal itself (homeostasis), puts the mind at rest, and the spirit at ease.
 Conscious Relaxation.This class is for those who are seeking a slower paced, gentle practice.
 Many of these yoga postures are more passive postures done on the floor.
 Along with Intentional breathing techniques, and a slow paced practice, you will calm your body and mind.
 This class will help you balance, release, and reduce the stresses of your everyday life.